-At Newton Farm we use our own phonics scheme based on the "Letters and Sounds" scheme of phonics to teach Daily Synthetics Phonics.
-We use the "Phonics Bug" series of books to support learning in phonics.
-Parent workshops, information sessions and class newsletters provide extra information on how we teach phonics.
+At Newton Farm we use our own phonics scheme based on the "Letters and Sounds" scheme of phonics to teach Daily systematic synthetic phonics.
+We use the "Bug Club"decodable book series to support learning in phonics.
+Parent workshops, information sessions and weekly homework provide extra information on how phonics is delivered in our school.

 Early Years Foundation Stage

 From the Beginning of the Early Years Foundation Stage, Phonics is taught using Newton Farm’s Phonics Cycle.
 This approach entails using a fun and unique method to deliver systematic phonics lessons which enables all children to continually make progress.

 Key Stage One

-As children enter Year 1, they will generally be on Phase 4 and then progress on to Phase 5 and revise all previous phases.
+As children enter Year 1, they will generally be in Phase 3 and then progress on to Phase 4 and 5 and revise all previous phases.
 They then use their phonics knowledge further to assist them with spelling and a higher level of reading.
 The emphasis throughout the year is on spelling patterns and spelling families which aid children’s learning of these trickier phonemes.
 Towards the end of Year 1, the children will sit a phonics screening test and results reported home (more information can be found in the assessment section of the website).

 Some children may be required to sit the phonics screening test in Year 2, if they did not reach the required standard at the end of Year 1.
 Children learn tricky words weekly and are encouraged daily to read and spell their high frequency words.

 Key Stage Two